This is the multi-page printable view of this section. Click here to print.

 Why This Matters

-• The google_analytics module is being removed from Drupal core
+• The google_analytics module has been removed from the distribution

-• Drupal 11.1 is the last version where migration path from google_analytics to google_tag is supported
+• 11.1.x is the last version where both modules coexist, providing a migration path

 If You Skip This Step

-If you upgrade directly to Drupal 11.2 or later without migrating:
+If you upgrade directly to 11.3 without migrating:

-• ❌ You’ll need to manually reconfigure tracking via google_tag
+• You will need to manually reconfigure tracking via google_tag

 Prerequisites